 Dispelling the Myths

 Many of the early condensing boiler issues stemmed from the very early models of condensing boilers and their launching faults, and are now completely untrue for the modern condensing boilers on the market today.
-All new condensing boilers have an excellent reliability and safety record, and are known to be even more reliable than many brands of modern boiler on the market today.
+All new condensing boilers have an excellent reliability and safety record, and are known to be even more reliable than many brands of modern central heating boilers on the market today.
 Here are a few of the most persistent rumours which are leading the public to think “are condensing boilers unreliable?”